|

 Here VIC occupies the usual position of CONOB of similar types, and is likely an abbreviation of the VICTORIA introduced in exergue by Grimoald's father Arichis II.

-Cross potent with base on three steps, flanked by GR monogram.
+Cross potent with base on three steps, flanked by G R monogram.
 Struck in the joint names of Grimoald and Charlemagne in recognition of Frankish suzerainty over Benevento.

 Liutprand*